deserteagle417/RE3-Autosplitter/README.md

 ## Blank Splits Files

 Visit the [RE3 SRC resource page](https://www.speedrun.com/re3/resources) to download template split files.
 This will be the upload by me (deserteagle417).
-It includes the usual "Fin" any% splits, a version
+It includes the usual "Fin" any% splits and versions of Nemesis% and any% Knife Only splits built like the "Fin" any% splits.

 ## Credits
 * Everyone who worked on the original scripts and found the original pointers.
 This includes, probably not exhaustively, Dchaps and Gemini.